openvinotoolkit/training_extensions/pytorch_toolkit/open_closed_eye/README.md

 ### Eye State classification

-This repository contains training scripts for the eye state classificator.
-The classificator is based on the
+This repository contains training scripts for the eye state classifier.

 ## Setup